 On the planet Frottage III, a mysterious slingback killer is claiming more and more victims at Saucy Jack’s club.
 The lives of its stars are taken away while each one of them is struggling to make his or her (the confusion is appropriate) dreams come true.
 There’s Sammy Sax who hopes his talent will eventually be acknowledged, and Booby Shevalle who aims to be a Space Vixen.
 The Space Vixens have the power to make these dreams come true, but things, people and dirty secrets get in the way.

 We see characters fighting for themselves and against each other and, if we strip them of their extravagant clothes and behaviours, we find that the themes are quite familiar: fame, love and so on.
 Some outfits are impressively flamboyant, but not reason enough to want to see the actors stripping them off.
 The cast are remarkably gifted in their singing and while they give good performances overall, the show could well have done without the songs.
 Whether you like it or not, Saucy Jack and the Space Vixens is undeniably hilarious – but unfortunately on the verge of ridiculous and, no prudery intended, far too outrageous to take all in one go.
 Pure trashy entertainment you can enjoy once in a while.

 Photo: Georgie Gillard

-Saucy Jack and the Space Vixens is on at Leicester Square Theatre until 15th September 2013, for further information or to book visit here.
+Saucy Jack and the Space Vixens is at Leicester Square Theatre until 15th September 2013.
+For further information or to book visit the show’s website here.